HitSisOnline/FlashLearn/README.md

 1. Open `index.html` in any modern web browser
 2. **Create Decks**: Use the "New Deck" button to organize cards by subject
+3. **Delete Decks**: Use the "🗑️ Delete Deck" button (⚠️ This deletes the deck AND all its cards!)
-3. **Add Cards**: Fill in the question and answer fields, click "Add Flashcard"
+4. **Add Cards**: Fill in the question and answer fields, click "Add Flashcard"
 4. **Study Mode**: Click "🎯 Start Study Mode" for focused review sessions
 5. **Navigate**: Use Previous/Next buttons or arrow keys to browse cards
 6. **Flip Cards**: Click the card or press Space to reveal answers